Johnny Thunder: Johnny's return

 The absence of the JSA and of Johnny Thunder did not last long.
 In 1992 DC published Armageddon: Inferno, the miniseries which brought the JSA out of Limbo and into the Post-Crisis world.
 This was followed by Justice Society of America (1992–1993).
 This series showed how the heroes were adjusting to a 'normal' life.
 Johnny is depicted as an overweight man, not as old as his friends, but nostalgic for the past.
 It is explained that before he had entered into Limbo, he had lent his foster daughter a few thousand dollars and during his time fighting for the universe, she had created Peachy's Frozen Yogurt, a very successful chain of which Johnny is half owner and now very wealthy.
 Of greater import to Johnny is his discovery that the Bahdnesians have all but disappeared.
 A visit to the island of Bahdnesia (now under the ownership of Pol St. Germain) proves that no Bahdnesians are left there.
 In issue #7, Johnny states: "There were never very many of them...and the island magic had worn out.
 T-Bolt was all that was left, and he was with me in limbo.
 They had to leave or starve to death".
 This series also introduced the young Kiku, according to the Thunderbolt, the last remaining Bahdnesian.

-After this, Johnny is depicted as suffering from symptoms of dementia.
-At one point, he loses track of a pen in which the Thunderbolt is being stored.
-The pen eventually ends up in the ownership of a young African American boy named Jakeem Williams, who takes up the name Johnny Jakeem Thunder or Jakeem Thunder.
+After this, Johnny is depicted as having dementia.
+At one point, he loses a pen in which the Thunderbolt is being stored, which Jakeem Thunder later obtains.

 Johnny Thunderbolt

-In a later battle with Solomon Grundy, Jakeem unwittingly cures Johnny Thunder of his Alzheimer's.
-Unfortunately, Johnny immediately falls prey to the Ultra-Humanite, who takes over Johnny's body to command the Thunderbolt's powers.
-In the "Stealing Thunder" storyline, Jakeem is one of several heroes left free from the Ultra-Humanite's control.
-Eventually, Jakeem wrests control of the Thunderbolt back from the Ultra-Humanite, but Johnny Thunder loses his life.
-Jakeem then wishes that the Thunderbolt could save Johnny somehow, so the genie chooses to merge with Johnny, creating a new being with the memories of both.
-He later assumes the name Johnny Thunderbolt.
+In a later battle with Solomon Grundy, Johnny is controlled by the Ultra-Humanite and eventually killed, causing Thunderbolt to fuse with him to save his life.
+This creates a new being with the memories of both, known as Johnny Thunderbolt.

-Johnny Thunderbolt bears Johnny's likeness, though it is not clear how the personalities of Johnny and the two genies interact, and whether any one personality is dominant.
-Johnny's family is informed of his death and a funeral is held at Valhalla, a cemetery for superheroes.
-The family does not know that he lives on as the Thunderbolt.
-The Thunderbolt eventually stops displaying Johnny's likeness while still speaking as him.

-During the Blackest Night storyline, Johnny Thunder's body is reanimated as part of the Black Lantern Corps.
+In Blackest Night, Johnny Thunder is temporarily revived as a Black Lantern.